chriMay/Image_Harvester/readme.md

 ![Mainwindow](pictures/noted_mainwindow.png)

 1. At the top you can choose between the cameras linked to the PC.
 If you link devices to the PC after starting the _Image Harvester_ they won't show up.
 Therefore you has to press the _Aktualisieren_-Button.
-If you face unusual behavior for example after disconnecting a device and pressing _Aktualisieren_ afterwards, you may have a look at the **Known Issues** section.
+If you face unusual behavior for example after disconnecting a device and pressing _Aktualisieren_ afterwards, you may have a look at the **Important Information -> DeviceManager** section.

 2. In this row you can see the current path where the images should be stored.
 With the button _Speicherort wählen_ you can change the path.